-Job interviews are nerve-wracking as it is, but it’s important to make sure you are aware of what NOT to do!
+Job interviews are nerve-wracking, as it is, but it’s essential to ensure you know what NOT to do!

 1. You talk too much

 Keep on topic and don’t fluff everything up, Simple straight answers, There is the risk of boring the other person with so many details and you can even look like you don’t have the cap city to concentrate on one given subject.

 Assure that the answers will are about to give is the one the question is asking for.
 This is done via research; This is a test that will demonstrate to the employer that your future project will follow the exact steps he’s expecting.

 An experienced recruiter will set you the trap of relaxation, trying to make you believe this is an interview with a little importance.

 This does not mean you have to avoid jokes or affirmations that have nothing to do with the professional area, but you must promptly go back to the subject of the discussion.
 They can read body language. know and feel confident to what you are saying and doing!